Redeemer

 Lutheranism was created by an Augustinian monk named Martin Luther during the Protestant Reformation (1517-1648).
 Luther confronted the Roman Catholic Papacy and their clergy by creating the 95 Theses, which challenged their popular beliefs, doctrine, and foundation.
 After this, Luther created an assortment of confessions that are now held in the Book of Concord, which to this day remains the true witness to the gospel in the Lutheran Church (meaning, completely in accordance with the Holy Gospel).

 Lutheranism emphasizes the centrality of the Holy Gospel, in which Christ's words, testimonies, and ministry are kept.
-For in our creation, the gospel was being trampled on.
-Now we make sure that it stays pure, protected, and doctrinally obeyed.

-We believe in the Ecumenical Creeds to be the baseline summary of Holy Scripture, and we faithfully recite them.
+We believe the Ecumenical Creeds to be the baseline summary of Holy Scripture, and we faithfully recite them.

 We believe that the sacraments (Holy Communion and Holy Baptism) are gifts from God, rather than being things that we do for or take from God.

-We believe that salvation is given by grace from God through Faith in Christ Alone (not works).
+We believe that salvation is given by grace from God through faith in Christ Alone (not works).